 Of course, the highlight of your brewery tour will likely be the moment you get to try some of their beer!
 You can try some direct from the fermentation tanks.
 I sampled a crisp session IPA, a passionfruit-infused sour, and their newest IPA.
 I’m a big IPA fan, and this one was cloudy and light on the bitterness, with a nice head.

 If you’re hungry, you can also enjoy a meal (and a brew, of course) while you’re there, or take it to go.
 Either way, I’m sure a stop at Alles Blau Bierkneipe Blumenau will be among your favorite Blumenau things to do.
 It was certainly one of mine!

 R. Reg.
 Feijó, 540

 Vila Nova, Blumenau, Santa Catarina 89035-410

 PHONE: +55 47 99790-3514

 From its delightfully German-inspired buildings to its heavy, meaty fare, Blumenau is the place to visit for a taste of Deutschland in Brazil.
-Whether you’re just looking to pass through or if you want to stay a few days for Oktoberfest, there’s plenty to explore in town.
-Book a trip south of the equator today to experience the Germanic flair of Blumenau, Brazil!
+Whether you’re just looking to pass through (for your day trips history) or if you want to stay a few days for Oktoberfest, there’s plenty to explore in town.
+Book a trip south of the equator today to experience the Germanic flair of Blumenau!

 NOTE: If you need to check the visa requirements of a particular country, click here.
 To apply for a visa, find up-to-date visa information for different countries, and calculate the cost of a particular visa, click here!